+It was foggy for our morning drive to see the Cloudland Canyon Waterfalls, making it tempting to stop and take many pictures of the fog rolling through the grassy North Georgia farmland.
 As we neared Cloudland Canyon on GA State Route 136, the road took us up the side of a mountain.
-I looked over into the valley and noticed we were suddenly above the clouds, which were brightly illuminated by the mid-morning sun.
+I looked into the valley and noticed we were suddenly above the clouds, brightly illuminated by the mid-morning sun.

 Quick Info for Cloudland Canyon Waterfalls Trail